alfnielsen/MessageBridgeJS/README.md

   // Happens after message-string parsing, but before stored in history, onMessage and all other actions
   // To get request for the message use: getTrackedRequestMessage(trackId: string): Message | undefined interceptReceivedMessage?: (msg: Message) => Message // (default: undefined)
+  // Happens after the options for createMessage is applied) interceptCreatedMessageOptions?: (msg: CreatedMessage) => CreatedMessage // (default: undefined) interceptCreatedEventMessageOptions?: (msg: CreatedEvent) => CreatedEvent // (default: undefined)
   // Handle errors and timeouts: avoidThrowOnNonTrackedError?: boolean // (default: undefined) throwOnTrackedError?: boolean // (default: undefined) timeout?: number // (default: undefined)
+  // Cancel
+  // resolve on cancel (Let the process that did the request handle the cancel) resolveCancelledNonTrackedRequest?: boolean // (default: undefined) sendCancelledRequest?: boolean // (default: undefined) callOnErrorOnCancelledRequest?: boolean // (default: undefined) callOnSuccessOnCancelledRequest?: boolean // (default: undefined)
+  // if true, the response can still have a value, else it will be undefined allowResponseOnCancelledTrackedRequest?: boolean // (default: undefined)
   // Debugging options:
   timeoutFromBridgeOptionsMessage?: (ms: number) => string // (has default implementation) timeoutFromRequestOptionsMessage?: (ms: number) => string // (has default implementation)